moritzm99/Master-Thesis-2025-Moritz-M-hlbauer-Code-Documentation/README.md

 <img src="Images/rd.png" alt="Description" width="1000"/>

-## Buildings and landcover processing
+## Buildings and land cover processing

 - the buildings and landcover processing can be executed running `landcover_buildings_analysis.ipynb` with `landcover_buidings_wrangling.py` containing the helper functions
 - all vector datasets are aggregated to 30 meters Landsat 8 resolution to ensure further combined processing